Gabriel Moreno Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.68 team ERA ranks fifth across all MLB pitching staffs.
+- The Braves' 3.65 team ERA ranks third across all league pitching staffs.

+- The Braves will look to Soroka (0-1) in his second start of the season.

-- The righty's most recent time out came on Sunday against the Philadelphia Phillies, when he threw six innings, surrendering two earned runs while allowing two hits.
+- The righty last pitched on Tuesday against the Oakland Athletics, when he threw six innings, allowing four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.